coinspect/learn-evm-attacks/test/Business_Logic/Bunni/README.md

    - The artificially low liquidity from step 2 caused price impact
    - This extreme price caused the liquidity estimation to flip from `totalLiquidityEstimate0` to `totalLiquidityEstimate1`
    - The new estimate `1.065e16` was higher than the manipulated value `9.114e15` but still below the original `5.83e16`
-   - This created an atomic liquidity increase that could be sandwiched
+   - Executed The attacker exploited this self-created liquidity rebound by trading at the manipulated prices
    - Executed a second swap for USDT at the inflated price
+   - Repaid the 3M USDT flashloan plus fees to Uniswap V3
-   - Extracted `~1.33M` USDC and `~1M` USDT profit after repaying the flashloan
+   - Net profit: `~1.33M` USDC and `~1M` USDT

 ## Detailed Description